-There are a number of determining factors that need to be taken into consideration when choosing the appropriate breast implants and placement of the implants to obtain the best results for the patient.
-Depending on the patient's current breast size and their overall goals, the implants may be placed under the mammary gland (subglandular) or under the pectoral muscle (submuscular).
+There are a number of determining factors to take into consideration when choosing the appropriate breast implants and placement of the implants to obtain the best results.
+Depending on your current breast size and overall goals, the implants may be placed under the mammary gland (subglandular) or under the pectoral muscle (submuscular).
 Each type has its own individual benefits and drawbacks.

 This technique places the implants directly behind the natural breast tissue and in front of the pectoral muscle.
 Placing implants over the muscle allows larger implants to be used and more cleavage can be easily created with less recovery time and less discomfort because there is no disturbance of the musculature.
 This is not usually the choice of most doctors.